 Note: Emergency button press timer by default is set to 1 second.
-This timer is programmable from 0-6 seconds by a qualified technician.
+This timer is programmable from 0 - 6 seconds by a qualified technician.

-- 1 Press the preprogrammed Emergency button. - 2 The display shows Emergency and the current zone or channel.
-You hear a short, medium-pitched tone and the LED blinks red momentarily.
+- 1 Press the preprogrammed Emergency button. - The display shows Emergency on the current zone and channel.
+You hear a short medium-pitched tone and the LED blinks red momentarily.

 You hear the radio sounds a short low-pitched tone to indicate the selected channel does not support emergency and rejects to launch emergency mode.
-The display shows No emergency, if the selected channel does not support emergency.

 When you receive the dispatcher's acknowledgment, the display shows Ack received.
 You hear four tones, the alarm ends, and the radio exits the Emergency Alarm mode.
+OR

 If no acknowledgement is received, the display shows No acknowledge.
-The alarm ends and the radio exits the Emergency Alarm mode.
+The alarm ends when the timer expires and the radio exits the Emergency Alarm mode.